-This soft brown is made from a mixture of moorit, fawn and white fleeces.
+This soft brown is made from a mixture of moorit, fawn and white fleeces from our Shetland sheep.
 It is an attractive colour alone and without any embellishment, although a slightly lacy edge or a simple border of white fairisle can add interest.

 Shetland 4 ply is our yarn that is best suited for light lacy fabrics.
 Traditional Shetland lace shawls were made of a single ply called fingering and were so fine that they could be passed through a wedding ring!
 This 4ply is our finest wool but is not quite as thin, so your shawl may not thread through your ring.
 Nonetheless, it gives some of the same feeling of delicacy in the fabric and is very warm for its weight.